 The Teachings of Jesus Christ

-During His ministry on earth, Jesus Christ taught His disciples and the people, giving purpose to their lives and to ours today.
+During His ministry on earth, Jesus Christ taught His followers the way back to God, giving purpose to their lives and to ours today.

 Jesus’s teachings: a divine blueprint